 Looking for a REAL Haunted House in Dallas This Halloween?

-Allow us to take you on a journey through the supernatural underworld of Dallas, marking the top five “haunted” locations in the DFW Metroplex.
+Allow us to take you on a journey through the supernatural underworld of Dallas, marking the most “haunted” locations in the DFW Metroplex.
 Even if you’re not a believer of the supernatural, you may be surprised by the deep and interesting history of these north Texas landmarks.

 The Baker Hotel

 Located in Mineral Wells, the Baker Hotel was the subject of several alleged hauntings well before its closing in 1972.
 According to former hotel workers, the ghost of a woman haunts the seventh floor of the hotel.
 Workers believe the ghost to be the former mistress of the hotel’s manager, who jumped to her death from the roof of the building.
 Some have reported smelling her perfume in her former room on the southeast corner of the seventh floor.

 When a tour of World War II veterans and their spouses were touring the hotel, as they entered the “Brazos Room,” most members of the group reported hearing faint clanking dishware, voices, and orchestral music.
 Sources say the group was certain that they were hearing “the ghostly echoes of a time long past.”

 Recently, some of the caretakers of the now decrepit building have reported hearing footsteps while alone in the empty former hotel.

 Thistle Hill (Wharton-Scott House)

 Constructed in 1903, the historic colonial-style mansion located in Fort Worth was built for wealthy rancher Tom Waggoner’s newly-wed daughter, Electra.
 The mansion passed through a few sets of hands until it was left empty from 1968 until 1975.
 At that time, a group known as “Save-the-Scott” (the mansion was known as “The Scott” at that time) purchased the home for preservation.
 As the house was renovated, multiple reports of apparitions began to surface.